Dispute Resolution & Litigation: 2022 Year in Review

 Anne Freeman – Practice Team leader

-2021 brought a number of significant changes in the dispute resolution and litigation space.
+Throughout 2022, we have seen a number of new emerging priorities, and subsequently, a number of changes in the dispute resolution and litigation space.

-As we look forward to the coming year we anticipate the regulation of class actions and the increase in climate change litigation being the issues affecting the dispute resolution and litigation environment.
+As we look forward to the coming year, we anticipate the developments in class actions, including dusting off the ALRC recommendations which had been shelved by the previous Government, and the increase in climate change litigation being the issues affecting the dispute resolution and litigation environment.

-Throughout the year, we continued to represent and advise our clients on many and varied types of disputes including:
+Throughout the year, we continued to represent and advise our clients, across various industries and dispute types, including:

-Acting for Zoetis Australia defending a claimed $53 million class action brought by owners of horses which were administered with the Hendra Virus vaccine marketed by Zoetis, who allege the horses suffered side effects from the vaccine.
+Continuing to act for Zoetis Australia defending a $53 million class action brought by the owners of horses which were administered with the Hendra Virus vaccine developed by Zoetis, who allege the horses suffered side effects from the vaccine.

 Bogasi Pty Ltd